 Copper-plated, zinc chromate-plated, zinc chloride-plated and nickel-plated steel shot is approved as long as the plating represents less than 1 percent of the shot’s weight.
 Lead shot plated with copper, nickel or other material does not qualify.

 It is illegal to possess shells loaded with anything other than approved non-toxic shot while hunting ducks, geese and coots anywhere in the state.

 The use of lead shot for hunting waterfowl was banned nationwide in 1991.

 Hunters can apply for reserved waterfowl hunts by completing the reserved waterfowl hunt application online at hunting.IN.gov.

-For more information concerning waterfowl hunting on state-owned properties, contact the property (see page 44 for phone number).
+For more information concerning waterfowl hunting on state-owned properties, contact the property (see Public Hunting Areas for phone number).

 No person shall take migratory game birds: